 The next advantage is that the money is there for you when you require it.
 Wouldn’t it be great if this was the case for you?

-It means that you’ll receive a regular income with the limit set by your plan provider.
-You also won’t have to pay interest until you decide to have access to it.
+It means that you’ll receive a regular income as per the limit set by your plan provider.
+You also won’t have to pay interest until you decide to access it.

 #7.
 Avoid Inheritance Tax and Make Your Family Happy